meower-media-co/RFC/RFC-1-Clients.md

 To be featured, your client must have at least these features.

 We also have listed features that can be optionally excluded
-- Sending, editing,or deleting posts
+- Sending, editing, and deleting posts.
+- Updating chats when added to/removed from one.
 - User profiles (APTE).
 - Custom PFPs.
 - Default PFPs, extra can be added by uploading as a custom PFP.